 - Image/bitmap (loaded from disk)

-- Ai media server content
+- Synergy content from Ai media server or Prism Zero

 The graphic element will appear in the top part of the window and will be output to the fixtures.
 You can change it using the sliders below, which will vary depending on the shape but may include: